sandipshiwakoti/vscode-react-native-package-checker/README.md

 - **Smart Version Parsing**: Handles version prefixes (^, ~, >=) and extracts clean version numbers
 - Perfect for planning React Native version upgrades and migrations

-**Package Checker: Enable Dependency Check**
+**Package Checker: Show Requirements**

-- Enables dependency version checking against a target React Native version
+- Enables requirements checking against a target React Native version
 - Prompts you to enter the target React Native version (e.g., 0.75.1)
 - **Version Validation**: Only allows upgrades - prevents downgrading to older React Native versions
-- Uses rn-diff-purge data to compare your current dependencies with expected versions
+- Uses rn-diff-purge data to compare your current dependencies with required versions
 - **Comprehensive Change Detection**: Identifies version updates, package additions, and removals
 - Shows inline decorations for packages that need version updates, additions, or removals
 - **Smart Package Management**: Excludes @react-native/new-app-screen from additions (used for scratch projects)
 - **Auto-Disable**: Automatically disables when all dependencies meet the target React Native version requirements

-**Package Checker: Disable Dependency Check**
+**Package Checker: Hide Requirements**

-- Disables dependency version checking and clears all version mismatch indicators
+- Disables requirements checking and clears all version mismatch indicators
 - Removes inline decorations from package.json
-- **Note**: Dependency check also auto-disables when all requirements are satisfied
+- **Note**: Requirements check also auto-disables when all requirements are satisfied

 ### Title Bar